-module Core: Sharp_core
+module Core: Sharp_coretypetime =float

-type 'a
+type 'a t

 val lift2 : ('a -> 'b -> 'c) -> 'a t -> 'b t -> 'c t